rgwood/BlazorRepro/README.md

    at Microsoft.AspNetCore.Diagnostics.DeveloperExceptionPageMiddleware.Invoke(HttpContext context)
 ```

 I am using the latest .NET 6 ASP.NET core minimal hosting APIs, but in a way that is somewhat unusual.
-There is a decent chance that this is an issue with how I am hosting Blazor and not an ASP.NET bug.
+I'm not sure if this is an issue with how I am hosting Blazor or an ASP.NET bug.

-## Hosting Environment

-A minimal .NET 6 application that displays UI using WebView2.
-There is no WinForms, no WPF, [just a Win32 message pump](https://github.com/rgwood/MinimalWebView).
-This is the WebView project in the repo.
+## Steps to Reproduce

 I have created a Blazor project named BlazorServer using the .NET 6p7 Blazor Server template project, converted it to a library project, and moved Program.cs largely as-is into a static function in `Hosting.cs`: